8. Scheduling and the inspection team

 How an inspection is scheduled and who makes up the team.

 How often Ofsted should inspect residential provision in boarding and residential special schools is not prescribed by law.
-It is set out in a letter to Her Majesty’s Chief Inspector from the Secretary of State.
+Ofsted may inspect at any time if there are concerns about the boarding/residential provision.

 The scheduling of inspections takes account of:

 - previous inspection findings

 - returned questionnaires from children, young people, parents, social workers and other stakeholders

 - a request by the Department for Education to inspect an independent school.

 For a full inspection of boarding or residential provision, 1 or more inspectors will usually spend a maximum of 3 days on site, including 2 evenings.

 Integrated inspection teams include inspectors who are suitably qualified and experienced to inspect the quality of the educational provision.